American Heritage University of Southern California: Degree Programs

 Its student pool consists largely of working adults.
 The school is located in Ontario, California, where local students may attend classes on weekends at the school campus for in-class sessions.
 They also have online live interactive lectures and archived recorded lectures.

-The university has a local and international student body with six affiliate campuses in Asia, Europe, Middle East and Africa.
-AHUSC has open enrollment admission policy.
-It confers degrees, certificates, and diplomas in a range of courses in Business Management and Law.
-Though the school requires a minimum of 60 credit units to be admitted for its programs, it provides degree applicants the opportunity for advanced placement through Experiential Learning Assessment.
+AHUSC has an open enrollment admission policy.
+It confers degrees, certificates, and diplomas in a range of courses in business management and law.
+Though the school requires a minimum of 60 credit units to be admitted to its programs, it provides degree applicants with the opportunity for advanced placement through Experiential Learning Assessment.
 It is approved by the California Bureau for Private Postsecondary Education to offer bachelor's degrees in film studies, business administration, and law; master's degrees in public policy and business administration; law degrees (J.D.); and a doctor of business administration degree.
-This is not the same as accreditation as the Bureau is not an accrediting organization.
+This is not the same as accreditation, as the Bureau is not an accrediting organization.